 It stands to reason that if you are preparing for an audit, all reported safety issues in the risk management queue should be relatively recent.
 Otherwise, there may appear to be neglected or abandoned safety reports.
 Abandoned safety reports would be an inexcusable and major eyesore for any auditor.

 Think Christmas: have your documents ready to go in a package so neat you could put a bow on it.

 Auditors are people too, with aspects of their job that they probably don’t look forward to.
 I am willing to bet walking into a disorganized mess of documentation, hazard register, and risk management activities is pretty high on their list of dislikes.

 Having prepared all audit documentation beforehand starts the audit off on the right foot.
 This preparation is a testament to the performance of the SMS.

 Perform Internal Audit

-- How well the SMS program is performing
+- How well the SMS is performing

-- How developed the SMS program is
+- How mature is the SMS

 - What it’s weak/strong points are

 - Indications of what to expect from an actual audit